 Seroussi isn’t alone.
-More than one in three Americans aged 18 to 29 believe climate change could be a top factor in deciding whether to have kids, according to a 2019 poll conducted by Business Insider.
+Two in five 16- to 25-year-olds in Australia are hesitant to have children because of climate change, according to a study published in The Lancet Planetary Health last year and quoted in the SMH.
 Seroussi weighed the odds and decided she didn’t feel right bringing a child into a work teetering on the edge of environmental disaster — though she’s open to fostering in the future.

 Keya Chatterjee faced the same decision, but ultimately chose to try to have a child.
 She describes leafing through a science magazine in 2010, when she was pregnant with her now-fifth-grader: "I was reading about all these projections for 2050 about a lack of food supply, about the scale of fires being much larger than anything anyone could have imagined, about heavy downpours and floods," she says.
 "I was reading all this stuff about 2050, and I'm sitting there pregnant in 2010.
 So my kid is going to be 40 when this stuff is all going to be playing out."

 Chatterjee says that she had known all of this before she became pregnant.
 She was, in fact, deeply involved in climate activism: In an attempt to reduce her carbon footprint, she lived without a refrigerator or a car, and she was a vocal advocate for environmental causes.
 But in that moment, her dedication reached a new level.
 "It just hit me differently in terms of my own processing.
 Something changed in me," she explains.
 "It’s my job as a human being — my purpose for being on Earth — to turn this around.
 And it is within our capability to do that."